-Associate degree students also participate in a 14-week intercultural practicum as a part of the spring semester of their second year.
+Associate degree students also participate in a 14-week Global Ministry Practicum as a part of the spring semester of their second year.
 This practicum is designed to give students an introduction to life and work on the mission field.